Does It Matter How Many Coins You Play on a Slot Machine/Game?

 In theory, there is an argument to suggest that if you made a bet with one coin and the random number generator accounted for 1,000 numbers for this, then the chances of a payout are considerably low.

-Though, imagine you made an albeit, higher value bet using five coins.
-There is argument, purely based on game theory to suggest that the random number generator would work with a proportionately lower amount, such as 800 or 750, which would, therefore dramatically increase your chances of winning.
+Now imagine you made a higher value bet using five coins.
+There is an argument, purely based on game theory, to suggest that the random number generator would work with a proportionately lower amount, such as 800 or 750, which would, therefore dramatically increase your chances of winning.